The Cabinet of Dr. Caligari (1920)

 Robert Wiene's "The Cabinet of Dr. Caligari"

-The film was written by Hans Janowitz and Carl Mayer, who both experienced a distrust of authority during the first World War.
-Janowitz served as an officer, which left him embittered and a pacifist.
-Mayer, during the war, feigned insanity to avoid military service, leading to an intense examination from a psychiatrist.
-This psychiatrist served as the template for the character of Dr. Caligari.
-The writing pair first conceived the story when visiting a circus sideshow in Berlin.
-The sideshow, called "Man or Machine?" showcased a man performing various stunts and feats of strength after being hypnotized.
-Janowitz and Mayer used this notion of hypnotized individuals and combined it with their experiences of deranged authority figures to construct a premise in which power over the conscious mind becomes questioned.
+The film was written by Hans Janowitz and Carl Mayer, who both harbored a deep distrust of authority following World War I. Janowitz, having served as an officer, became embittered by the experience and adopted pacifist views.
+Mayer, on the other hand, feigned insanity to avoid military service, which led to an intense examination from a psychiatrist - this psychiatrist would later serve as the template for the character of Dr. Caligari.
+The writing duo first conceived the story during a visit to a circus sideshow in Berlin.
+The attraction, called "Man or Machine?," featured a man performing various stunts and feats of strength after being hypnotized.
+Inspired by this display of hypnotic control, Janowitz and Mayer fused their experiences of deranged authoritarian figures to construct a premise in which power over the conscious mind becomes questioned.

 The film was shot entirely in studio without any exterior shots.
 This was considered unusual for the time, but Wiene felt this enabled the film's expressionist visual style.
 The relatively small size of the studio required sets not to exceed six meters in width and diameter.
 Because of this, the camerawork is fairly simple, alternating between medium shots and straight-on angles, with the occasional abrupt close-up to create a sense of shock.
-There is also a sparing use of editing, as most scenes follow others without intercutting.
-This gives the film more of a theatrical vibe, rather than a cinematic one.
+Editing is also sparse, as most scenes follow others without intercutting.
+This gives the film more of a theatrical vibe, rather than cinematic.
 Heavy lighting is also used sparingly, which amplifies the darkness in the frames.
-Lighting is, however, used to create visual distortions and to cast shadows.
+Lighting is, however, used to create visual distortions and cast shadows.

-Many believed the film to be a representation of Germany during the war.
-It is understood that the character of Caligari represents the tyrannical German government, while Cesare represents the "common man of conditional obedience."
+Many viewed the film as a representation of Germany during the war.
+The character of Caligari represents the tyrannical German government, while Cesare represents the "common man of conditional obedience."
 Just like with soldiers in the war, Caligari instructs the sleepwalking Cesare to "kill or be killed," and enact his ultimate whim.
 The control Caligari yields over Cesare and others creates this sense of moral perversion.
 In his book, "From Caligari to Hitler," Siegfried Kracauer argues that the existence of the characters represents Germany's "collective soul."
 He feels that Caligari and Cesare are premonitions of Adolf Hitler's rule over Germany, and that his control over the weak-willed, puppet-like somnambulist prefigures aspects of the mentality that allowed the Nazi party to rise.
-He calls Caligari's use of hypnotism to impose his will foreshadows Hitler's "manipulation of the soul."
-Kracauer described the film as an example to Germany's obedience to authority and failure or unwillingness to rebel against deranged authority, and reflects a "general retreat" into a shell that occurred in post-war Germany.
+He calls Caligari's use of hypnotism to impose his will a foreshadowing of Hitler's "manipulation of the soul."
+He also interprets the film as a commentary on Germany’s obedience to authority and the failure—or unwillingness—to rebel against deranged power, reflecting a "general retreat" in post-war Germany.
 Cesare represents this collective retreat into a sleepwalking state, enacting out weak-willed obedience.
 Like Caligari, the film is full of tyrannical control.
 Authorities sit atop high perches above the people they deal with and hold offices out of sight at the end of long, foreboding stairways.
 There are other authority figures like authoritarian police and bureaucrats.
 These characters represent rigid control.
 Chaos, on the other hand, is represented through the crowds of people, like at the town fair, or the paranoid crowds full of fear over the murders as they inhabit this nightmare world.
 Kracauer argues that there is no middle ground between the two extremes of control and chaos in the film, forcing the characters and the viewer to embrace either insanity or authoritarianism, leaving no room for actual human freedom.
-As he writes, "[The Cabinet of Dr.] Caligari' exposes the soul wavering between tyranny and chaos, and facing a desperate situation: any escape from tyranny seems to throw it into a state of confusion."
+As he writes, "[The Cabinet of Dr.] Caligari exposes the soul wavering between tyranny and chaos, and facing a desperate situation: any escape from tyranny seems to throw it into a state of confusion."

-Because of this intentional confusion at the end, it is hard to know who exactly is insane or trustworthy.
-Is Francis an unreliable narrator?
-Or is he correct in thinking that Caligari has orchestrated his doomed fate, placed under his ultimate control?
-Because of this ambiguity in what is real or who is insane, we begin to question the nature of the truth in reality itself.
-As historian Stephen Brockman puts it, "In the end, the film is not just about one unfortunate madman, it is about an entire world that is possibly out of balance."
+Due to the intentional confusion at the end, it becomes difficult to discern who is truly insane or trustworthy.
+Is Francis an unreliable narrator, or is he justified in believing that Caligari has orchestrated his doomed fate, placing him under ultimate control?
+This ambiguity regarding what is real and who is sane forces us to question the very nature of truth in reality itself.
+As historian Stephen Brockman puts it, "In the end, the film is not just about one unfortunate madman; it is about an entire world that is possibly out of balance."

 Comments